Year of Call 1999

 He has extensive experience of appearing in a wide range of forums ranging from specialist tribunals to the High Court, Court of Appeal, House of Lords, Privy Council and Supreme Court.

-Akash is recommended as a leading junior by both of the leading independent directories (Chambers & Partners and the Legal 500).
+Akash is recommended as a leading junior for employment by both of the leading independent directories (Chambers & Partners and the Legal 500).
 Akash has also been named as a leading junior in the forthcoming 2015 edition of the Chambers UK Bar Directory in the field of tax.

 Recent notable cases include: